 Look at present-day factors prompting migration from Africa and the vibrancy and entrepreneurial nature of many African diaspora communities.

 See one of Africa’s largest mosques, the Great Mosque of Touba, and other important cultural and religious sites during four weeks in Senegal.

 Visit Italy to examine the experience of African and Muslim groups living there.

 Produce a cumulative project based on your observations in all three countries at the end of the program.

 Migration | Identity | Resilience

 None, but previous college-level coursework and/or other preparation in economics, anthropology, business studies, entrepreneurship, design, or other related fields is strongly recommended.

 - Present-day factors prompting migration from Africa

-- The vibrancy and entrepreneurial nature of many African diaspora communities, particularly those living in the US, Italy, and China
+- The vibrancy and entrepreneurial nature of many African diaspora communities, particularly those living in the US, and Italy

 - Religion and West African Islam, Islamic banking, remittances, contemporary forms of racism, issues of human rights